Penta-Game/penta-game-website/content/pages/copy_pasta_model.md

 Slug:
 Authors:
 Summary:
+status: hidden
-status: hidden # Can be left out
+^ Should be left out

 See models.md for more context